antrea-io/antrea/docs/antrea-network-policy.md

 rule is matched, the client initiating the traffic will receive `ICMP host administratively prohibited` code for ICMP, UDP and SCTP request, or an explicit reject response for TCP request, instead of timeout.
-A "Pass" rule, on the other hand, skips this packet for further ACNP rule evaluations (all ACNP rules that has lower priority than the current "Pass" rule will be skipped, except for the Baseline Tier rules), and delegates the decision to developer created namespaced NetworkPolicies.
-If no NetworkPolicy matches this traffic, then the Baseline Tier rules will still be matched against.
+A "Pass" rule, on the other hand, skips this packet for further Antrea-native policy rule evaluations in regular Tiers, and delegates the decision to K8s namespaced NetworkPolicies (in networking.k8s.io API group).
+All ACNP/ANNP rules that have lower priority than the current "Pass" rule will be skipped (except for the Baseline Tier rules).
+If no K8s NetworkPolicy matches this traffic, then all Antrea-native policy Baseline Tier rules will be tested for a match.
 Note that the "Pass" action does not make sense when configured in Baseline Tier ACNP rules, and such configurations will be rejected by the admission controller.
-Note: "Pass" and "Reject" actions are not supported for rules applied to multicast traffic.
+Also, "Pass" and "Reject" actions are not supported for rules applied to multicast traffic.

 **ingress**: Each ClusterNetworkPolicy may consist of zero or more ordered set of